unissey/sdk-ios/README.md

-If your application is built with the older Storyboard and UIKit system, you can rely on a [UIHostingController](https://developer.apple.com/documentation/swiftui/uihostingcontroller) to host the SwiftUI UnisseyView.
+If your application is built with the older Storyboard and UIKit system, you can rely on a [UIHostingController](https://developer.apple.com/documentation/swiftui/uihostingcontroller) to host the SwiftUI `UnisseyView`.
 If you're not familiar with this class, it's a view controller that encapsulates and manages a SwiftUI hierarchy.
 You just need to provide a SwiftUI view as the `rootView` parameter when initializing your hosting controller: